kimberntsson/repo-excercise/README.md

 ```sql
 CALL `LittleLemonDB`.`CancelBooking`(9);
 ```

 ### AddValidBooking()
-The AddValidBooking stored procedure aims to securely add a new table booking record.
-It starts a transaction and attempts to insert a new booking record, checking the table's availability.
+The AddValidBooking stored procedure is designed to securely add a new table booking record.
+It starts a transaction and attempts to insert a new booking record after checking the table's availability.

 ```sql
 CREATE PROCEDURE `LittleLemonDB`.`AddValidBooking`(IN new_booking_date DATE, IN new_table_number INT, IN new_customer_id INT, IN new_staff_id INT)